jkingportfolio/CI_PP1_TheCocktailBar/README.md

-14. As the site owner i would want to have the ability to let its customers be aware of recent news such a Cocktail tasting events, changes to opening hours and additions to the menu
+14. As the site owner I would want to have the ability to let my customers be aware of recent news such as cocktail tasting events, changes to opening hours and additions to the menu

 | Feature       | Action        | Expected Result  | Actual Result |
 | ------------- | ------------- | -------------    | ------------- |